Icebar; The coolest bar in Isla Mujeres

 The bar was built around 2011, and about 110 people pass through the actual ice bar a day to enjoy it.
 The record time for someone staying inside the bar sits at 4 hours.
 Gaia was determined to beat this when she heard an unobtainable-for-a-child prize would be won.
 The award was a vast, alcoholic cocktail filled with lollies and vodka, but that didn't deter my competition-hungry five-year-old; she lasted about 10 minutes at the longest.
 The previous winner was probably a Canadian.

-Every year a sculptor comes over from Cancun to make new statues and change the theme slightly.
+Every year, a sculptor comes over from Cancun to make new statues and change the theme slightly.
 The old ones are put outside for one last viewing opportunity until they melt.
 The only thing that never changes is the ice bed.
 This is a favourite for photo opportunities and photo challenges.

-Gaia loved the ice toilet; we saw an ice minion, and there were several ice thrones for photo opportunities; a Game of Thrones one (of course) and one with horse heads and wings.
+Gaia loved the ice toilet; we saw an ice minion, and there were several ice thrones for photo opportunities: a Game of Thrones one (of course) and one with horse heads and wings.
 There was an ice hockey table, a dining table with four seats and an ice car to sit in.
-An octopus and Dori, jellyfish and a snorkeler, sharks, mermaids, and a huge seahorse.
-So much to see that we truly needed a couple of trips in to see it all; it's not huge inside, but there is plenty to see, and Gaia just got too cold to take it all in at once.
+An octopus and Dori, a jellyfish and a snorkeler, sharks, mermaids, and a huge seahorse.
+There is so much to see that we truly needed a couple of trips in to see it all; it's not huge inside, but there is plenty to see, and Gaia just got too cold to take it all in at once.
 Above all, for the big kids, there is the Ice Bar mentioned above that serves drinks in ice glasses, from a bar made entirely out of ice with ice stools to sit on and enjoy the drinks.

 The muted and changing colours give it an ethereal feeling, and upbeat music is piped into the area.
 When you first enter, the rush of warm air meeting the cold air creates a massive mist to pass through.
 Don't worry; they have heavy fur-lined coats that you wear before entering.